 Hawks are widely distributed birds of prey in the order Falconiformes.
 They all have different behaviors, habitats, shapes, sizes, and colors.
 There are about 270 species of hawks globally — all classified as raptors or birds of prey.

-In this article, we provide a list of 8 species of hawks in New Jersey and where to find them.
+In this article, we describe these hawks in New Jersey and tell you where to find them.
+Read on!

 1. Northern Goshawk

 The northern goshawk is a wilder, fiercer, and bigger bird of prey that belongs to the family of eagles.
 Northern goshawks are often spotted during winter in New Jersey.
 They live in the deepest parts of the forests, where they cannot be traced.
 They are very secretive birds that can also be aggressive when confronted.

 These birds have a diet consisting mainly of rabbits, doves, crows, squirrels, wood pigeons, and other birds.
 They are predominantly carnivores.
 The northern goshawk prefers to watch for prey from some of the tallest perches in coniferous or mixed forests.

 Northern goshawks are very territorial birds who like guarding or defending areas they consider to belong to them.
 Females lay between two and five eggs per season, and they are in charge of incubation.

 An adult northern goshawk has very few predators in the wild.
 Nestlings and juveniles are often hunted by other eagles, wolves, and owls.